Marlou16/RepoMarlou/Notes on/VMs and LINUX.md

 * Installing a simple _GUI_ for your (empty) VM, `LXDE`:
   `sudo apt-get install lxde-common lxsession openbox xinit lxterminal`
-  To fix the 'resolution' when enlarging the VM window, try `lxrandr` and/or `open-vm-tools-desktop` (VMWare)
+  To fix the 'resolution' when enlarging the VM window, try `lxrandr` and/or `open-vm-tools-desktop` (VMWare) In Virtualbox, also perform `sudo apt-get install virtualbox-guest-dkms virtualbox-guest-utils virtualbox-guest-x11`
 * A simple _web-browser_ is the package `chromium-browser`.
 * To build a _network view_ one probably need the `networkx` library/package.
 * To see the OVSwitch version (SDN specific): `ovs-vswitchd --version` or `ovs-ofctl --version`.